IntelLabs/nlp-architect/doc/source/term_set_expansion.rst

 The first step in training is to prepare the data for generating a word embedding model.
 We provide a subset of English Wikipedia at datasets/wikipedia as a sample corpus under the
 `Creative Commons Attribution-Share-Alike 3.0 License <https://creativecommons.org/licenses/by-sa/3.0/>`__ (Copyright 2018 Wikimedia Foundation).
+The output of this step is the marked corpus where noun phrases are marked with the marking character (default: "\_") as described in the `NLP Architect np2vec module documentation <http://nlp_architect.nervanasys.com/np2vec.html>`__.
 This is done by running:

 .. code:: python